pfort1/hyeona-website/about.md

 title: About
 permalink: /about
 info: >-
-  Hyeona is an art director & cat mom extraordinaire currently based in Brooklyn. \
+  Hyeona is an art director & cat mom extraordinaire, currently based in Brooklyn. \

   \